CompCogNeuro/CompCogNeuro.github.io/content/neuron-channels.md

 To see the unblocking in action, press the [[#plot_nmda:GV run]] button above, which generates a conductance (_g_) (and current _I_) vs. voltage (_v_) plot using the parameters shown to the left of the plot, assuming that there is plenty of glutamate around so that factor is not relevant.
 As the voltage increases above the -90 hyperpolarized starting point, the conductance steadily rises, reflecting the progressively increased likelihood that the $Mg^{++}$ ions will not be blocking the channel opening.
 The _reversal potential_ for the NMDA channel is around 0 mV, so as the voltage approaches this point, the net force pulling the ions through the channel gets progressively weaker (as explained by the tug-of-war analogy in [[neuron]]), so the current _I_ decreases as the voltage approaches 0.

-NMDA channels mostly allow _calcium_ ions ($Ca^{++}$) to flow into the cell, and the learning effects of this channel are due to the ability of calcium to trigger various postsynaptic chemical reactions as described in [[kinase algorithm]].
+NMDA channels mostly allow _calcium_ ions ($Ca^{++}$) to flow inanto the cell, and the learning effects of this channel are due to the ability of calcium to trigger various postsynaptic chemical reactions as described in [[kinase algorithm]].
 The activation effects are due to positive charges on this ion, which therefore has a net excitatory (depolarizing) effect on the cell.

 [[#plot_nmda:Time run]] shows the other critical feature of the NMDA channel, which is that the _Tau_ time constant parameter (greek $\tau$) is much longer than most other channels, on the order of 100 ms or more.
-This parameter describes the amount of time that the channel stays open and conducting, once it has been unblocked and activated by glutamate.
+This parameter describes the exponential decay constant (of the same form as [[#eq_ampa_g]]) for the NMDA conductance, which like AMPA has a sufficiently fast rise time that it can be ignored.
 This relatively long time constant is critical for the activation contributions of the NMDA channel, because it creates a [[stable activation]] pattern over time (see that page for more discussion and a demonstration).

-The equations we use are the same as in the widely-cited [[@BrunelWang01]] model, starting with the voltage gating dependence of the NMDA conductance:
+The equation we use for the voltage-gated conductance is from the widely-cited [[@BrunelWang01]] model:

 {id="eq_nmda_g" title="NMDA voltage-gated conductance"}
 $$